 Two interesting observations emerge from these three investigative approaches.
 First, the time range offered for the Resurrection is remarkably small, given how long ago it occurred.
 Even though the Resurrection of Jesus took place nearly two thousand years ago, we can narrow the window of occurrence to within just three years, from AD 30-33.
 More strikingly, AD 33 exists as a reasonable common inference from all three approaches and is even consistent with astronomical evidence related to the Passover.

 But more importantly, the effort to date the Resurrection is reasonable in and of itself.
 Unlike other religious systems that make untestable spiritual claims untethered to real, historical events, Christianity is grounded in a claim about history that can be tested.
 The crucifixion and Resurrection of Jesus are nestled amongst real people and real events that occurred in the 1st Century.
 Herod, Tiberius, Pontius Pilate and Junius Gallo were real, historical people, just like Jesus.
 Jerusalem, Damascus and Achaea are real cities.
 The claims about Jesus were made very early in history in front of people who would have known if they were lies.
 Credible, credentialed historians agree: Jesus existed as a real historical person, and efforts to estimate date ranges for His birth, ministry, crucifixion and Resurrection are reasonable.
 It’s unlikely anyone is trying to date Goldilocks’ interaction with the three bears.
 But, the fact that we can date the Resurrection of Jesus places the event in a very different category.
 The Spring, Easter season is the perfect time to celebrate the Resurrection of Jesus and the rational nature of the Christian worldview.
+Unlike other religious systems that make untestable spiritual claims untethered to real, historical events, Christianity is grounded in a claim about history that can be tested.
+Click To Tweet

 (This article first appeared on the BreakPoint Website)